bluerobotics/bluerobotics.github.io/brov2/assembly.md

 If you have the Standard Electronics, please skip to [Wiring the Electronics](/brov2/#wiring-the-electronics)

-[Need to take pictures for and write this section]
+1. Attach the standoffs to the raspberry pi as shown:

+	[CAD exploded view of standoffs attaching to pi]

+2. Attach PixHawk adapter plate to Raspberry Pi standoffs.

+	[CAD exploded view of standoffs attaching to adapter plate]

+3. Install the Raspberry Pi camera.

+	[picture of raspberry pi camera installed]

+4. Install the Raspberry Pi to the Starboard side of the electronics tray.

+	[exploded CAD view of the raspberry pi being installed]

+3. Clean the back of the PixHawk and the top of the adapter plate with isopropyl alcohol

+4. Attach the PixHawk using the two sided foam tape included with the PixHawk

+	[Picture of the PixHawk with tape]

+	[Picture of the PixHawk installed]

-1. Install the Fathom-X Tether Interface Board to the port side of the Electronics Tray, using the self tapping screws and spacers.
+5. Install the Fathom-X Tether Interface Board to the port side of the Electronics Tray, using the self tapping screws and spacers.

 	<img src="/brov2/cad/tether-board-install.png" class="img-responsive" style="max-width:700px" />

-2. [installing raspberry pi and pixhawk, still need to figure out exactly how this happens don't forget that the camera wire needs to get installed early]
+6. [installing raspberry pi and pixhawk, still need to figure out exactly how this happens don't forget that the camera wire needs to get installed early]

 # Wiring the Electronics